to Sell & How to Prepare Items

 like 1 dust ruffle by itself.
 The exception is bumpers, these are

 OK to bring by themselves.
-Roll these up and wrap tight.
+Roll these up and tie or rubber band.

 sets with many pieces should be packaged together in original bag

-if possible, or in a giant clear bag, (or bedding bag, the kind with
+if possible, or in a giant clear Ziploc bag, (or bedding bag, the

-a zipper), so shoppers can see everything.
-Better yet, take a picture
+kind with a zipper), so shoppers can see everything.
+Better yet, take

-of the set showing all the pieces before you pack it up and tape it
+a picture of the set showing all the pieces before you pack it up

 blankets must be in sets of 2 or more.
 Match up the same style (do